Midlothian Electricity Rates

 What is the cheapest electricity rate in Midlothian right now?

-What is the average electricity bill in Midlothian?
+What is the average monthly electric bill in Midlothian?

 Who delivers electricity in Midlothian?